Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/segment.md

 Without Amplitude's SDKs, you have to map user properties such as device type and operating system manually to track them, as described in [Segment's docs](https://segment.com/docs/integrations/amplitude/#special-properties).

-### Set up integrations (sources) in Amplitude
+### Set up Segment Sources

+Set up a [Segment Source](https://segment.com/docs/connections/sources/) to send data to Segment.

 #### JavaScript (client-side)

-Follow [Segment's Analytics.js quickstart guide](https://segment.com/docs/sources/website/analytics.js/quickstart/#step-1-copy-the-snippet) and paste the snippet onto your website.
+Follow [Segment's Analytics.js quickstart guide](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2-add-the-segment-snippet) and paste the snippet onto your website.
 Don't forget to put your Segment write key in the snippet.

 You are now ready to use `track` and `identify` to track users.
 Analytics.js also automatically installs Amplitude's JavaScript SDK onto your website, so you can access the JavaScript SDK directly.

 !!!tip
-    See the [JavaScript SDK documentation](../sdks/javascript) for all capabilities provided directly by the JavaScript SDK.
+    See the [JavaScript SDK documentation](../../sdks/javascript/) for all capabilities provided directly by the JavaScript SDK.

 There are settings for the JavaScript integration you can configure in the Advanced Settings of your Segment Amplitude integration panel, without needing to change your instrumentation: